How do I apply for Financial Aid?

 Why was I selected for verification?

 Verification is a federally mandated review process.
-The Student Financial Aid Office is required to obtain and compare information submitted on tax documents, the verification form and the FAFSA.
+The Financial Aid Office is required to obtain and compare information submitted on tax documents, verification worksheet and the FAFSA.

 - Students who are completing verification for the 2012-2013 academic year should submit copies of 2011 federal tax transcript.